Deepening roots in the Pioneer Valley

 Like the existing 59-acre Food Bank Farm, which we have owned since 1992, we contract local farmers who grow organic vegetables for the community, including households at risk of hunger.
 In lieu of cash rent, The Food Bank receives a share of the harvest, agreed upon in advance.
-In this case, instead of partnering with a Community Supported Agriculture (CSA) farmer who sells shares to shareholders, the farmers of the new Food Bank Farm 2.0 will sell most of their share of the harvest to schools in high-poverty school districts.
+In this case, instead of partnering with a Community Involved in Sustaining Agriculture (CISA) farmer who sells shares to shareholders, the farmers of the new Food Bank Farm 2.0 will sell most of their share of the harvest to schools in high-poverty school districts.

 Farmers Joe Czajkowski, owner of Lakeside Organics adjacent to this farm, and Gideon Porth, owner of Atlas Farm, are each farming about 20 acres.
 A small portion of this farm (about 3 acres) is envisioned to become a model farm where volunteers and school groups work together to grow and harvest crops while learning about sustainable agriculture, environmental stewardship, and food access for all.
 The Kestrel Land Trust retains a trail easement over the farm for walking on designated farm roads that link to the conservation lands on the Amherst side.

 Funding and preservation

 Both farms are under Agricultural Preservations Restrictions thanks to important funding from the Massachusetts Department of Agricultural Resources.
 The Kestrel Land Trust secured this funding as well as a significant grant from the Town of Hadley, and used a bridge loan from The Conservation Fund, to purchase the farm and sell it to The Food Bank.
 Similarly, The Food Bank secured the other half of funds to purchase the farm with grants from the H.P.
 Kendall Foundation and 1772 Foundation, and significant donations from several anonymous local donors.